Here are our most frequently asked questions about EU 261, the European consumer protection law for air travelers. You can find more FAQs here.

-Until the U.K. “brexits” — which it hasn’t done yet — Britain is still part of the European regulatory framework.
+Until the U.K. “brexits” and other legal actions are taken, Britain will remain part of the European regulatory framework.
 EU 261 will continue to apply.

 The regulation does not explicitly address codeshares.
 However, the preamble states that the obligations created by the regulation “should rest with the operating air carrier who performs or intends to perform a flight, whether with owned aircraft, under dry or wet lease, or on any other basis.”
 (The regulation defines an “operating carrier” as “… an air carrier that performs or intends to perform a flight under a contract with a passenger or on behalf of another person, legal or natural, having a contract with that passenger.”)

 In theory, this should mean that the regulation applies based on the carrier that actually operates the flight, rather than the carrier that sold the ticket.
 For a hypothetical flight between the United States and Europe, applicability would depend on the operator of the flight and the direction of travel: